0xPolygon/polygon-docs/docs/learn/agglayer.md

 | Cross-Chain Dependencies |     Vec<*>      | Cross-chain state root dependencies and bundles that the batch builds on. |

-### Optimistic confirmation
+### Batch confirmation and finalization

-The problem with the aggregation layer, as described, is that it suffers from high latency.
-For a user to trust a message from another chain, they must have a proof that the message is the output of a valid batch, and a guarantee that the batch that produced the message has either already been, or will be finalized on Ethereum.

-Currently, proving time for a batch is a few minutes, and batches are posted to Ethereum every 30-60 minutes, which prohibits fast cross-chain messaging and interoperability.
+The Aggregation Layer functions in three phases.
+Suppose that Chain A is a ZK-powered chain running in the Polygon ecosystem.

+1. **Pre-Confirmation:** Chain A submits a header for a new block/batch A1 to the AggLayer along with a light client proof.
+The header includes commitments to all other blocks and bundles that A1 depends on (Bi, Ci, etc).
+When the new batch is accepted without a validity proof, it’s considered “pre-confirmed” by the AggLayer.
+2. **Confirmation:** Chain A, or any full node of A, generates a proof for A1 and submits it to the AggLayer.
+Once the proof is verified by the AggLayer, A1 is confirmed if all batches that it depends on are also confirmed.
+3. **Finalization:** After A1 is confirmed, its proof is aggregated alongside batches from other rollups into a single proof that is posted to Ethereum.
+The aggregated proof enforces that dependent chain states and bundles are consistent.

+Chains can navigate the tradeoff space between latency and liveness guarantees for themselves.
+A chain might choose to interoperate with another chain after the pre-confirmation step for super low-latency cross-chain transactions, but fundamentally, this model is compatible with chains waiting for confirmation, or even for finalization.
+The safety guarantee for cross-chain transactions is enforced at the third step.

 In order to reduce latency to levels that make cross-chain interactions feel like using a single chain, we need to safely confirm batches before:

   1. A proof is generated (validity).
   2. A batch is posted to Ethereum (finality).

+Let’s dig further into how this design enables safe cross-chain interaction.

 #### Finality

 We can derive the finality property from the aggregation layer: as soon as a batch is pre-confirmed by the aggregation layer, it is considered weakly finalized, meaning that it's only possible to revert a pre-confirmed batch and post a conflicting batch to Ethereum if both the aggregator layer and the chain collude.

 While it's possible that a chain could collude with the aggregation layer to fork, it's possible to slash both the aggregation layer and the chain for equivocation.
-Moreover, this attack already exists ith a single L2, as the sequencer RPC can confirm transactions for users before the transactions are posted to L1 and then publish a conflicting batch.
+Moreover, this attack already exists with a single L2, as the sequencer RPC can confirm transactions for users before the transactions are posted to L1 and then publish a conflicting batch.

 #### Validity